With pressing environmental issues threatening our future, Ongava is once again responding to the

 For specialist photographic parties, there is a dedicated photographic nook for review and editing of images.
 Completing the camp are features such as a uniquely Namibian curio shop, library, complimentary Wi-Fi, and connectivity to the research data developed over years of diligent and cutting edge scientific endeavours on Ongava.

 A short walk away with the camp’s bounds is the Ongava Research Centre where resident scientists are at home in the lab and within the Game Reserve.
-Guests to interface with the science and research will primarily take place at the ORC Visitor Centre, where at their leisure, guests are encouraged to meander through the self-guided exhibition area.
+Guests to interface with the science and research will primarily take place at the Ongava Visitor Centre, where at their leisure, guests are encouraged to meander through the self-guided exhibition area.
 The adjacent 36-seat auditorium is designed for interactive presentations and discussions.

 Unique Selling Points